Richard F. Dauch – CEO

 Workhorse’s undisclosed related party Electric Vehicle Fleet Services LLC took a $350k PPP Loan in government bailout money in April 2020.
 It appears they falsified records for their PPP Loan by claimed they had 15 employees and were >2 years old.
-In reality, Electric Vehicle Fleet Services LLC was incorporated only 8 months earlier in July 2019 and only had 4 employees as their old website clearly shows (including one of whom actually worked for Workhorse).
+In reality, Electric Vehicle Fleet Services LLC was incorporated only 8 months earlier in July 2019 and only had four employees as their old website clearly shows (including one of whom actually worked for Workhorse).

 - Did EVFS use its bailout money to buy a Workhorse truck instead of paying the 15 employees it claimed to have?

 - Did 100% of WKHS’s Q2 2020 automotive revenue come via funneling a PPP Loan a secret related party?

 - If EVFS really has 15 employees, why doesn’t its headquarters exist?